Cattle and Sheep

 In case of contact with eyes, rinse immediately with plenty of clean, running water and seek medical advice.

-In case of accidental ingestion, wash out mouth immediately with plenty of water, seek medical advice and show the package leaflet to the physician.
+In case of accidental ingestion, wash out mouth immediately with plenty of water and seek medical advice.

 Do not smoke, drink or eat while handling the product.